-Supply tubing comes in 100-foot sections (R8.0 tubing comes in 50-foot sections) and may be cut to length with a knife or fine tooth hacksaw.
+Supply tubing comes in 100-foot sections (R8 tubing comes in 75-foot sections) and may be cut to length with a knife or fine tooth hacksaw.

-For each supply tubing run, estimate and cut the length of tubing that will be needed between the plenum and sound attenuating tubing.
-At the open end of the supply tubing which will attach to the sound attenuating tubing, install a kwik-connect (see Figure 2.22).
-First, push back the cover and the insulation exposing the inner core.
-Second, twist a kwik-connect into the inner core.
-Third, pull down the insulation and cover, and tuck it into the deep groove on the back of the kwik-connect.
-Fourth, wrap the connection securely with UL181 approved tape.
+For each supply tubing run, estimate and cut the length of tubing that will be needed between the plenum and sound attenuating tube.
+At the open end of the supply tubing a kwik-connect will be installed (see Figure 2.22).
+First, push back the cover and the insulation exposing approximately 4" of the inner core.
+Fold in any tails or frays that may be present after cutting the supply tubing.
+Second, hand compress the corrugations until they are densely compacted 11/2" to 2" from the open end of the supply tube.
+Third, thread kwik-connect into the inner core until snug.
+Fourth, pull the insulation and cover forward and tuck it into the deep groove on the back side of the kwik-connect.
+Fifth, wrap the connection securely with UL181 approved tape.